unimarkup/specification/Frontend/AtomicBlocks.md

 ## Quotation block

 Quotation blocks may be used to quote longer text sections.
 A block is started by starting a new line with `>` followed by one space.
 Multiple lines may be added by starting them with `>` followed by one space.
 A quotation block must be surrounded by blank lines.
 It is possible to use all Unimarkup elements inside a block quote, but headings are not considered as headings of the document.
-Attribute blocks are set at the end of a quotation block.
+An attribute block may be set at a new line at the end of a quotation block, and may span multiple lines.
-Like with [text blocks](#text-block), it is possible to set attributes for all Unimarkup elements in the attribute block of a quotation block.
+Like with [text blocks](EnclosedBlocks.md/#text-block), it is possible to set attributes for all Unimarkup elements in the attribute block of a quotation block.

 Quotation blocks may be nested, by setting `>` followed by one space at a new line of a quotation block.
 Empty quotation lines or blank lines must surround the nested block.

 An author text may optionally be set at the end of a quotation block by starting a new line with `>--` followed by one space after an empty quotation line.
 To get multiple author text lines, start each with `>--`.
-Only paragraphs may be used for author texts.
+Only inline elements may be used for author texts.

 **Usage:**